CodingGarden/troll-garden/README.md

 * Play a Discord Notification at a random interval
 * Play a Slack Notification at a random interval
 * Replace all links on every page with a rick roll
+* Add a 1px blur over 5 seconds to the whole page

 # Ideas